Playground: Playground injury

 Girls were involved in a slightly higher percentage of injuries (55%) than were boys (45%).

 Injuries to the head and face accounted for 49% of injuries to children 0–4, while injuries to the arm and hand accounted for 49% of injuries to children ages 5–14.
 Approximately 15% of the injuries were classified as severe, with 3% requiring hospitalization.
-The most prevalent diagnoses were fractures (39%), lacerations (22%), contusions/abrasions (20%), strains/sprains (11%).
+The most prevalent diagnoses were fractures (39%), lacerations (22%), contusions/abrasions (20%), and strains/sprains (11%).

 For children ages 0–4, climbers (40%) had the highest incidence rates, followed by slides (33%).
 For children ages 5–14, climbing equipment (56%) had the highest incidence rates, followed by swings (24%).
-Most injuries on public playground equipment were associated with climbing equipment (53%), swings (19%), and slides (17%).
+Most injuries on public playground equipment occurred on climbing equipment (53%), swings (19%), and slides (17%).

-Falls to the surface was a contributing factor in 79% of all injuries.
+Falls to the surface were a contributing factor in 79% of all injuries.
 On home equipment, 81% were associated with falls.

 In 1995, playground-related injuries among children ages 14 and younger cost an estimated $1.2 billion.

 On public playgrounds, more injuries occur on climbers than on any other equipment.
 On home playgrounds, swings are responsible for most injuries.

 Playgrounds in low-income areas have more maintenance-related hazards than playgrounds in high-income areas.
 For example, playgrounds in low-income areas had significantly more trash, rusty play equipment, and damaged fall surfaces.